mikeplate/jquery-drag-drop-plugin/README.markdown

 * __dropClass__ can be the name of a css stylesheet.
 This class name is used to identify droppable area elements.
 The default is "drop".
 If a callback function is specified under "canDrop", this class name has no effect.
+* __container__ can be a jQuery element of a container.
+If specified, elements dragged will not be able to move outside of that container.
 * __canDrag__ can be a callback function that returns true or false.
 You can use this callback if you'd like to apply the plugin to a larger container, and then only make specific elements inside that container draggable by returning true from the callback if you've determined the current element